convoo/login-fire/README.md

 ## \<login-fire-panel\>

 Add email and password authentication as well as social provider authentication to your app.
-If you want to only add social authentication or only email authentication please use \<login-fire-social\> or \<email-login-fire\> instead until [issue 27](https://github.com/convoo/login-fire/issues/27) is closed.
+If you want to only add social authentication or only email authentication please use \<login-fire-social\> or \<login-fire-form\> instead until [issue 27](https://github.com/convoo/login-fire/issues/27) is closed.

 ```html